 Controller means the natural or legal person which alone or jointly with others determines the purposes and means of the processing of personal data

-Processor is the natural or legal person, which processes data on behalf of the controller
+The processor is the natural or legal person, which processes data on behalf of the controller

 Data subject or “you”